Cyclone Tracy: Evacuation and the public response

-Major-General Alan Stretton, Director-General of the Natural Disasters Organisation, and the Commonwealth Minister for the Northern Territory, Rex Patterson, arrived at Darwin Airport late on Christmas Day and took charge of the relief efforts.
+Major-General Alan Stretton, director-general of the Natural Disasters Organization, and the commonwealth minister for the Northern Territory, Rex Patterson, arrived at Darwin Airport late on Christmas Day and took charge of the relief efforts.
 After an assessment of the situation and meetings with the Department of the Northern Territory and the relevant minister, it was concluded that Darwin's population needed to be reduced to a "safe level" of 10,500 people.
-This decision was made on the advice of Dr. Charles Gurd, the Director of Health in the Northern Territory.
+This decision was made on the advice of Dr. Charles Gurd, the director of health in the Northern Territory.
 Around 10,000 people left Darwin and the surrounding area within the first two days, but the rate of departures then began to slow down.
 The government then gave support to his position, offering full reimbursement of personal costs, as long as the evacuation took place.

 The population was evacuated by air and ground; because of communications difficulties with Darwin airport, landing was limited to one plane every ninety minutes.
 At major airports, teams of federal and territory department officials as well as Salvation Army and Red Cross workers met refugees, with the Red Cross taking responsibility for keeping track of the names and temporary addresses of the refugees.
 Evacuations were prioritised according to need; women, children, the elderly, and the sick were evacuated first.
 There were reports of men dressing up as women to escape with the early evacuations.
 Between 26 and 31 December, a total of 35,362 people were evacuated from Darwin.
 Of those, 25,628 were evacuated by air, the remainder by road.

+Most evacuation flights were conducted onboard commercial aircraft sent by Ansett, TAA, MMA and Qantas, with a majority of these flights being filled to upwards of 150% their normal passenger capacity.
+One particular evacuation flight, a Qantas Boeing 747-238B (VH-EBB) departed Darwin on 28 December with a record breaking 673 evacuees on board.
 By 31 December, only 10,638 people (mostly men who were required to help clean up the city) remained in Darwin.
 Stretton also regulated access to the city by means of a permit system.
 Permits were issued only to those who were involved in either the relief or reconstruction efforts, and were used to prevent the early return of those who had been evacuated.